 @Giovanni, your screenshots do not prove that it works (Sorry ;-)), if you zoom in, legend should have thinned out to e.g. just the Bus-lines (the green ones).

-#9 Updated by Giovanni Manghi almost 2 years ago
+#9 Updated by Giovanni Manghi over 2 years ago

 - Resolution set to end of life

 QGIS 3.4 has recently become our new Long Term Release (LTR) version.
 This is a major step in our history – a long term release version based on the massive updates, library upgrades and improvements that we carried out in the course of the 2.x to 3x upgrade cycle.

 We strongly encourage all users who are currently using QGIS 2.18 LTR as their preferred QGIS release to migrate to QGIS 3.4.
 This new LTR version will receive regular bugfixes for at least one year.
 It also includes hundreds of new functions, usability improvements, bugfixes, and other goodies.
 See the relevant changelogs for a good sampling of all the new features that have gone into version 3.4